what is a layoff

 FAQs (Frequently Asked Questions)

-Layoffs can be temporary or permanent, layoffs can be voluntary (either in the form of resignations or voluntary retirement from service), they can be mass layoffs.
+Layoffs can be temporary or permanent, layoffs can be voluntary (either in the form of resignations or voluntary retirement from service), and they can be mass layoffs.

 A mass layoff is when the company in question lays off over 500 of its employees in less than the period of a month.